saptarshibasu/kafka-study/README.md

   * CREATE STREAM AS SELECT (CSAS)
   * CREATE TABLE AS SELECT (CTAS)
 * The CSAS and CTAS statements occupy both categories, because they perform both a metadata change, like adding a stream, and they manipulate data, by creating   a derivative of existing records
+* In headless mode, KSQL stores metadata in the config topic
+* In interactive mode, KSQL stores metatada in and builds metadata ifrom the KSQL command topic.
+To secure the metadata, you must secure the command topic
+* SHOW STREAMS and EXPLAIN <query> statements run against the KSQL server that the KSQL client is connected to.
+They don’t communicate directly with Kafka
+* CREATE STREAM WITH <topic> and CREATE TABLE WITH <topic> write metadata to the KSQL command topic
+* Non-persistent queries based on SELECT that are stateless only read from Kafka topics, for example SELECT … FROM foo WHERE ….
+* Non-persistent queries that are stateful read and write to Kafka, for example, COUNT and JOIN.
+The data in Kafka is deleted automatically when you terminate    the query with CTRL-C

 ## Kafka CLI